smart-data-models/dataModel.CPSV-AP/PublicService/doc/spec_IT.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *publicservice_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     processingTime:
       description: 'The value of this property is the (estimated) time needed for executing a Public Service.
 The actual information is provided using the ISO8601 syntax for durations.
-Examples: [5 years -> P5Y, 1 month -> P1M, 3 days -> P3D, 2 days 4 hours -> P2DT4H].'
+Examples: [5 years -> P5Y, 1 month -> P1M, 3 days -> P3D, 2 days 4 hours -> P2DT4H]'
       format: date-time
       type: string
       x-ngsi:
         model: cv:processingTime
         type: Property
     publicServiceType:
       description: 'This property represents the Type of a Public Service as described in a controlled vocabulary.
-For the indicating the Type, we are referring to the functions of government to indicate the purpose of a government activity, which the public service is intended for.'
+For the indicating the Type, we are referring to the functions of government to indicate the purpose of a government activity, which the public service is intended for'
       items:
         enum:
-          - 'Administrative formality'
+          - Administrative formality
-          - 'Public Service'
+          - Public Service
-          - 'Business Lifecycle'
+          - Business Lifecycle
-          - 'Business Event'
+          - Business Event
-          - 'Key Business Event'
+          - Key Business Event
-          - 'Public Service Portfolio'
+          - Public Service Portfolio
-          - 'Catalogue of Public Services'
+          - Catalogue of Public Services
-          - 'Competent Authority'
+          - Competent Authority
         type: string
       type: array
       x-ngsi:
         model: dct:type
         type: Property
     sector:
       description: 'This property represents the industry or sector a Public Service relates to, or is intended for.
 For example: environment, safety, housing.
 Note that a single Public Service may relate to multiple sectors.
-The possible values for this property are provided as a controlled vocabulary (List of NACE codes:https://ec.europa.eu/competition/mergers/cases/index/nace_all.html).'
+The possible values for this property are provided as a controlled vocabulary (List of NACE codes:https://ec.europa.eu/competition/mergers/cases/index/nace_all.html)'
       items:
         type: string
       type: array